study-ORCATech-cloud/cicd-labs/ArgoCD/LAB08-CI-Promote-To-ArgoCD/LAB.md

    ```

 **21. Set Up GitHub Secrets:**
-   a.
-Go to your GitHub repository settings → Secrets and variables → Actions
+   * Go to your GitHub repository settings → Secrets and variables → Actions
-   b.
-Add the following repository secrets:
+   * Add the following repository secrets:
       - `DOCKER_HUB_USERNAME`: Your Docker Hub username
       - `DOCKER_HUB_TOKEN`: Your Docker Hub access token
-   c.
-To create a Docker Hub access token:
+   * To create a Docker Hub access token:
       - Go to Docker Hub → Account Settings → Security
       - Click "New Access Token"
       - Give it a descriptive name like "GitHub Actions"